ropdias/nlw-setup-mobile/README.md

   - [x] Status Bar customization
   - [x] Knowing and Installing Nativewind
   - [x] tailwind.config in React Native
-  - [ ] Typing className to use tailwind
+  - [x] Extending React Native types via declaration merging for tailwind to use className
-  - [ ] Installing Tailwind CSS Intellisense
+  - [x] Installing Tailwind CSS Intellisense
   - [ ] Creating Home
     - [ ] Creating the Header component
       - [ ] Including logo and utilizing SVG as a component in React Native